 AROW Investors Have Opportunity to Lead Arrow Financial Corporation Securities Fraud Lawsuit

-LOS ANGELES, July 24, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Arrow Financial Corporation ("Arrow" or the "Company") (NASDAQ: AROW).
+BENSALEM, Pa., July 28, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Arrow Financial Corporation ("Arrow" or the "Company") (NASDAQ: AROW).

 Class Period: March 12, 2022 – May 12, 2023